Beginners Guide to Biohacking

-To this day humans still rely on sunlight exposure to produce vitamin D, which acts more like a hormone than a vitamin, helping to regulate our blood pressure and calcium homeostasis.
+Humans still rely on sunlight for vitamin D production.
+This vitamin acts a lot like a hormone, helping us regulate our blood pressure and calcium levels.

 It only takes as little as 6-15 minutes of sun exposure each day to reach our daily vitamin D requirements.
 Try going spending some time outside on your next lunch break to soak up some of that vitamin sunshine.

 7. Hack With Natural Supplements & Herbs

 The whole purpose of biohacking is to optimize the functionality of the human body.
 This often involves making slight adjustments or tweaks to a certain part of our physiology.

 There is nothing better at making these “tweaks” or adjustments as herbs and supplements.

 Anybody familiar with Aristotle is aware that his definition of virtue is a mean between extremes.

 This can be applied to biohacking as well.
 Consider the fact that optimal health is a balance between extremes.
 It’s the middle ground between excess and deficiency.

 For example, liver metabolism can be excessive, causing issues with cholesterol or fat metabolism.
 Deficient liver processes can also result in issues like anemia and metabolic buildup.